Networking

 3. Competitive firm.
 If you are interested in applying to a firm and you don’t think you meet the hiring criteria, meet the firm attorneys in advance of OCI to showcase your lawyering competencies beyond your grades.
 Talk to your advisor about how you can do this.

 4. Connect, connect, connect!
 After meeting with attorneys from your top firms, make sure to reconnect with them to let them know you are directly applying to the firm or placing a bid during OCI.
-You can also share that you met attorneys at the firm during your initial and callback interviews.
+You can also share that you met attorneys at the firm during your screening and callback interviews.

 Sources of Networking